microsoft/cognitive-services-speech-sdk-go/README.md

 # Overview

-This project contains golang binding for the Microsoft Cognitive Service Speech SDK.
+This project contains Golang binding for the Microsoft Cognitive Service Speech SDK.

 # Getting Started

-This project requires go 3.13
+This project requires Go 3.13

 ## Linux

 ### Compiling

-First, new need to set the environment variables for go to find the SDK:
+First, you new need to set the environment variables for Go to find the SDK:

 ```bash